JeremyBYU/polylidar/README.md

 #### CMake

-You can build with an example C++ project with CMake.
+You can build Polylidar and an example project with CMake.

 1. `mkdir build && cd build`
 2. `cmake .. && make -j && cd ..`
-3. `./build/polylidar-simple`
+3. `./build/polylidar-simple` - Simple test program.

 To integrate with a *different* CMake Project do the following: